wpbrown/oakproxy/README.md

 ApplicationInsightsKey | *optional* | If provided, OAKProxy will feed information to [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
 EnableHealthChecks | `false` | Listen at `/.oakproxy/health` for health probes from gateways/load-balancers.
 KeyVault | *optional* | A single Azure Key Vault object.
+ConfigureFromKeyVault | `true` | If a Key Vault object is provided, load any available configuration secrets from it.
+Set to `false` to prevent reading configuration from Key Vault.

 ### Azure Key Vault Object